awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-ssm-documents.md

 Installs patches on your instances or scans instances to determine whether any qualified patches are missing\.
 Available in all AWS Regions\.

-**AWS\-RunPatchBaseline** enables you to control patch approvals using patch baselines\.
+**AWS\-RunPatchBaseline** enables you to control patch approvals using the patch baseline currently specified as the "default" for an operating system type\.
 Reports patch compliance information that you can view using the Systems Manager Compliance tools\.
 These tools provide you with insights on the patch compliance state of your instances, such as which instances are missing patches and what those patches are\.
+When you use `AWS-RunPatchBaseline`, patch compliance information is recorded using the `PutInventory` API command\.
 For Linux operating systems, compliance information is provided for patches from both the default source repository configured on an instance and from any alternative source repositories you specify in a custom patch baseline\.
 For more information about alternative source repositories, see [How to specify an alternative patch source repository \(Linux\)](patch-manager-how-it-works-alt-source-repository.md)\.
 For more information about the Systems Manager Compliance tools, see [AWS Systems Manager Configuration Compliance](systems-manager-compliance.md)\.

  **Replaces legacy documents:**
 + **AWS\-ApplyPatchBaseline**